SeanCasm/NCIOF/README.md

+# IMPORTANT
-# No goblins injured in this game, don't call goblins rights please.
+No goblins injured in this game, don't call goblins rights please.